CGATOxford/cgat/doc/CGATInstallation.rst

         # or go for the latest development version:
         bash install-CGAT-tools.sh --devel [--location </full/path/to/folder/without/trailing/slash>]

+        # please run the cgat command-line tool to check:
+        cgat

 The installation script will put everything under the specified location.
+It needs 5 GB of disk space and it takes about 10 minutes to complete.
 The aim of the script is to provide a portable installation that does not interfere with the existing software.
 As a result, you will have a conda environment working with the CGAT scripts which can be enabled on demand according to your needs.

 Install using pip